 If you or your child does get bitten by a tick, please discuss what antimicrobial regimen is best with your physician or a Lyme-literate practitioner.

 Bottom line: I would strongly consider giving your child an antimicrobial medication, pharmaceutical and/or herbal, for at least 3-4 weeks after a tick bite, especially if you believe the tick was attached for more than 16 hours and looks engorged.

 How do your support your child’s gut with antibiotics?

-The gut can and should be fully supported while taking antibiotics for Lyme prevention.
-The goal is to minimize disruption to the gut microbiome and prevent gut dysbiosis and leaky gut.
-Be sure to give your child probiotics at least 1-2 hours after each antibiotic dose.
+The gut can and should be fully supported while taking antimicrobials for Lyme prevention – whether they’re pharmaceutical or herbal.
+The goal is to minimize disruption to the gut microbiome and prevent gut dysbiosis and leaky gut (and yes, even herbal antimicrobials can cause gut dysbiosis).
+Be sure to give your child probiotics at least 1-2 hours after each antimicrobial dose, and continue for a month after the antimicrobial course is complete.
 To help you choose the best probiotic for your child, you can download my Guide to Choosing Your Child’s Probiotic.
-Load up on awesome fermented foods like sauerkraut, beet kvass, “real” pickles like Bubbies, kimchi, miso soup, kombucha, coconut kefir and yogurt (if you tolerate dairy).
+Load up on fiber-filled plant foods and awesome fermented foods like sauerkraut, beet kvass, “real” pickles like Bubbies, kimchi, miso soup, kombucha, coconut kefir and yogurt (if you tolerate dairy).
 Drink bone broth for all that healing glutamine and gelatin to support the small intestinal lining and prevent leaky gut.
 And be sure to eat a whole foods diet full of variety and color to ensure that your child’s gut gets all the phytonutrients it needs to stay healthy during this time.

 Watch for Signs of Lyme Disease